MacacaGames/AdFactory/README.md

 ```

 ## Implement the IAdManager for your project
-Implement your IAdManager to makes AdFactory work, or use pre-build IAdManager, currentlly we have implement Admob, IronSource, UnityAds.
+`Implement your IAdManager to makes AdFactory work`, or use `pre-build IAdManager`, currentlly we have implement Admob, IronSource, UnityAds.

-## Use pre-build IAdManager implement
+### Use pre-build IAdManager implement
-AdFactory has implement three IAdManager, to use the pre-build IAdManager just copy the IAdManager from PackageRoot/IAdManagerImpl folder to your project UnityProject/Assets folder.
+AdFactory has implement three IAdManager, to use the pre-build IAdManager just copy the IAdManager from `PackageRoot/IAdManagerImpl` folder to any folder under your project  `UnityProject/Assets/...`.
-Please remember also import the third party Ad SDK.
+Please remember to import the third-party Ad SDK.

 <table>
     <tr>